leacorticchiato/cartography_portfolio/README.md

 A selection of professional and academic cartographic work focused on conflict mapping, geospatial analysis, and visual storytelling.

-Tools include ArcGIS Pro, Python, remote sensing workflows, and custom visualization pipelines.
-Projects range from operational conflict mapping to environmental change detection and academic cartography.
+Tools include ArcGIS Pro, Python, SQL, and custom data visualization pipelines.
+Projects range from operational conflict mapping to graphical representation and academic cartography.
 ---

 ## Contents